 "We just couldn't keep it in our sticks," said Wildcats coach Ray Moon.
 "We got to go back to practice and just work on ground balls in practice. ...
 We can't pick up the ground balls, we can't get on offense.
 We spent a lot of time on the defensive side of the field."

 Matt Russett was one of those Pittsfield middies frustrating Moon.
 Russett's scoop late in the first half directly led to the third goal of the game, while one of his other grabs helped kill off one of 11 Generals penalties.

-Without that kind of midfield work, Pittsfield wouldn't be able to use its lethal
+Without that kind of midfield work, Pittsfield wouldn't be able to use its lethal transition game.

 "[Ground balls are] something as a middie I try to pay attention to a lot," Russett said.
 "Ground balls, backhand down scoop through them, stay low and dump them off to the attack.
 That's what I try to do out there."

 Lee was rarely able to run its offense comfortably.
 The Wildcats were able to take advantage of a man-up advantage for Blake Poore's second goal of the game towards the end of the second half.
 Poore got Lee on the board three minutes earlier after Cam Keenan snagged a ground ball of his own in the midfield.
 He quickly flung the ball across the field to Poore who finished.